Software programs for CNC machining can be a costly affair.

 Quick summary of FreeMILL software

-FreeMILL is a free CAM software that can create G-code from popular design files types.
+FreeMILL is a free CAM software that can create G-code from popular design file types.

 You can use it as a standalone CAM software or integrate it with SOLIDWORKS CAD software.